CircuitVerse/CircuitVerseDocs/docs/decodersandplexers.md

 Contributing Authors: [@brahmakulkarni](https://github.com/brahmakulkarni)

 ## Multiplexer
 A multiplexer is used to selectively pass only one of the inputs provided to it.
 This is done using a control signal.
 The number of inputs are always a power of 2.
-If there are 'N' control bits, then there can be a maximum of 2^N inputs.
+If there are N control bits, then there can be a maximum of 2^N inputs.

 Consider a simple multiplexer that takes two single-bit inputs (T1 and T2), a single-bit control signal (S) and has an output (Out).
 The truth table is given below: